fabioaromanini/stock-prices-etl/README.md

 ### TO DO
 * Improve logging with custom lib (winston maybe)
 * Move source code to src and make sure it still runs
+* Remove pubsub declaration from resourcers in serverless.yml (no need to declare topics that triggers cloud functions)